sairamsubramaniam/tsai_nlp/end_course_v2/3_nn_practice/README.md

 Inspired by YOLO, we wanted to train the network for digit recognition for the first few epochs and then after it achieves certain level of accuracy, train it for the addition / summation objective

+### ACCURACY ACHIEVED - 97.75%
-To our surprise, the network does not take more than a few epochs to achieve a > 98% accuracy
+To our surprise, the network does not take more than a few epochs to achieve an ~ 98% accuracy

 Here are the loss and accuracy charts from training the network: